hubaozi2015/TowerDefense/README.md

 # Tower Defense V 3.0 - MAJOR RELEASE!
 Boss health increased, new baloons/balls only can be killed by specific tanks.
+Changes to max tank limits by sacrificing health for more tanks.

 # Tower Defense V 2.5
 Added 'dynamic' lives, 100 lives but /2 of balloon remaining hp instead of just removing 1 each.